Skip to content

 Under the hood: FastAPI processes all route parameters, including ones meant for Wireup.
 The WireupRoute class optimizes this by making Wireup-specific parameters only visible to Wireup, removing unnecessary processing by FastAPI's dependency injection system.

-A key feature of the integration is to expose fastapi.Request in Wireup.
-To allow injecting it in your services you must add wireup.integration.fastapi module to your service modules when creating a container.
+To inject the current request/websocket in your services you must add wireup.integration.fastapi module to your service modules when creating a container.

 @service(lifetime="scoped")